 Raw fish includes thiamin, a digestive enzyme that can break down vitamin B and lead to thiamine deficiency in your cat.

-Additionally, similar to feeding your cat tuna, depending on the fish used in your sushi, you may unintentionally expose your cat to mercury poisoning.
+Moreover, just as with feeding your cat tuna, the type of fish used in your sushi can inadvertently expose your feline friend to mercury poisoning.

 Final Verdict